All Episodes

 But remember the movie Aliens versus Predator?

-Now it's demons versus machines, so that's that's where we are with medicine, sadly.
+So that's where we are with medicine, sadly.

-it's a superior model, and so if we did have open sourced AI that had access to all the data, then those answers would be clear, but then you know from a practical pragmatic point of view, the uh the next step is well, what are we gonna do because, and we were talking about this on the last show that we simply don't have the infrastructure in the world right now to support the holistic medical model.
+Because we were talking about this on the last show that we simply don't have the infrastructure in the world right now to support the holistic medical model.

 I mean, before the Flexner report, there were 150 homeopathic hospitals and naturopathic sanitariums.

-The busiest medical clinic west of the Mississippi was the naturopathic clinic in Spokane, Washington.
+The busiest medical clinic west of the Mississippi was the Naturopathic Clinic in Spokane, Washington.

-And they were extremely successful, and there were a lot of them, but there aren't any now.
+And they were extremely successful and there were a lot of them, but there aren't any now.

 So even right if by some genie in the bottle magic, we all woke up tomorrow and there's medical freedom, right?

-Insurance pays for everything, all types of doctors are allowed access to hospitals and universities are encouraged to do 50% of their research on non-drug therapeutics.
+All types of doctors are allowed access to hospitals and universities are encouraged to do 50% of their research on non-drug therapeutics.

 I think it would take two or three generations.